 Soak wooden skewers in water for 30 minutes so they won’t burn during grilling.

-After soaking wooden skewers in water, wrap the ends in pieces of foil to avoid burnt ends.
+After soaking them in water, wrap the ends in pieces of foil to avoid burnt ends.

-Cut chicken thighs into the same size, about 1.5 inches each.
+Cut chicken thighs and breasts into the same size, about 1.5 inches each.

 Remove white fatty parts, tendons, blood vessels if needed.

-- Wooden skewered soaked in the water for 30 minutes or stainless steel skewers
+- Wooden skewers soaked in the water for 30 minutes

 - 4-5 Chicken thighs